Terje Rypdal: Career

 Rypdal was born in Oslo, Norway, the son of a composer and orchestra leader.
 He studied classical piano and trumpet as a child, and then taught himself to play guitar as he entered his teens.
 Starting out as a Hank Marvin-influenced rock guitarist with The Vanguards, Rypdal turned towards jazz in 1968 and joined Jan Garbarek's group and later George Russell's sextet and orchestra.
 An important step towards international attention was his participation in the free jazz festival in Baden-Baden, Germany, in 1969, where he was part of a band led by Lester Bowie.
 During his musical studies at Oslo university and conservatory, he led the orchestra of the Norwegian version of the musical Hair.
 He has often been recorded on the ECM record label, both jazz-oriented material and classical compositions (some of which do not feature Rypdal's guitar).

 His compositions "Last Nite" and "Mystery Man" were featured in the Michael Mann film Heat, and included on the soundtrack of the same name.

-Personal
+Personal life

 Rypdal was married (1969–1985) to the Norwegian singer Inger Lise Andersen/Rypdal, and they had two children, the auditor Daniel (1970) and the electronica musician Marius (1977).
 Rypdal was married again in 1988 to Elin Kristin Bergei (born 28 May 1955).
 They have two children Ane Izabel (1988) and the guitarist Jakob Rypdal (1989).
 They (as of 2013) live in Tresfjord.